RedisJSON/RedisJSON/docs/commands.md

 #### Description

-Delete a value.
+Deletes a value.

 `path` defaults to root if not provided.
-Nonexistent keys and paths are ignored.
+Ignores nonexistent keys and paths.
 Deleting an object's root is equivalent to deleting the key from Redis.

 #### Return value

-[Integer][2], specifically the number of paths deleted (0 or more).
+[Integer][2] - the number of paths deleted (0 or more).

 #### Example